Appealing an IRS or Federal Tax Lien: How, What, and Why

 - Member of Your Immediate Family

-- For Business Taxes: Full-Time Employees, General Partners, or Bona-Fide Officers
+- For Business Taxes: Full-Time Employees, General Partners, or Bona Fide Officers

 - Low-Income Tax Clinic (If You Qualify)

 Although you can represent yourself, your chances of success are a lot higher with an experienced tax professional.
 The IRS prefers to work with qualified tax professionals.
 That usually results in a resolution for both parties quickly because tax professionals understand the process better than most individuals.
+If you are looking to check the status on appeals, you can call 1-855-865-3401 to check the status of an appeal.